-- Conduct ongoing evaluation based on the STAR NET logic model to ensure that the professional development system meets the needs of ECSE staff throughout the state. - The ISBE Early Childhood Department will develop a grant periodic programmatic report template to measure progress on deliverables.
+- Conduct ongoing evaluation to ensure that the professional development system meets the needs of ECSE staff throughout the state. - The ISBE Early Childhood Development Department will develop a grant periodic programmatic report template to measure progress on deliverables.
 It will be submitted semiannually.
-In addition, an end of year summative statewide report and regional reports will be submitted to the ISBE Early Childhood Department in a timely manner. - Develop a system for maintaining records of participation in professional development, TA, and utilization of library resources.
-Collect and provide data to the ISBE Early Childhood Department, as requested, regarding number and type of training, TA, number of participants, trends in utilization of PD and resources, and demographic data.
+In addition, an end-of-year summative statewide report and regional reports will be submitted to the ISBE Early Childhood Development Department in a timely manner. - Develop a system for maintaining records of participation in professional development, TA, and utilization of library resources.
+Collect and provide data to the ISBE Early Childhood Development Department, as requested, regarding number and type of training, TA, number of participants, trends in utilization of PD and resources, and demographic data.